Menu Icon

 What are the treatment options, and how successful are they?

 If a male reaches adolescence before diagnosis, he may show signs of lower testosterone.
 At this point, doctors are likely to supplement testosterone to prevent incomplete puberty.
-If fertility issues become a concern, the doctor will run tests to confirm if the KS is causing low gonadotropin hormones (luteinizing hormone and follicular stimulating hormone).
-If it is, the doctor is likely to prescribe testosterone supplementation whether the male is trying to conceive or not.xxxii,xxxiii If he is trying to conceive, a fertility doctor will likely suggest a TESE and ICSI after performing a semen analysis.
-Once completed, a fertility clinic can either freeze and store any embryos or place transfer one into the uterus of the female partner or surrogate.
+If fertility issues become a concern, the doctor will run tests to confirm if the Klinefelter syndrome is causing low gonadotropin hormones (luteinizing hormone and follicle stimulating hormone).
+If it is, the doctor is likely to prescribe testosterone supplementation whether the male is trying to conceive or not.xxxi,xxxii

 What are the other Klinefelter syndrome risks or complications?

-The first among the risks is impaired sugar metabolism (insulin resistance), leaving men with KS at a greater risk of developing Type 2 Diabetes.
-However, studies have shown that testosterone therapy can both prevent the development of diabetes and reduce its severity by increasing insulin sensitivity.
+The first among the risks is impaired sugar metabolism (insulin resistance), leaving males with Klinefelter syndrome at a greater risk of developing type 2 diabetes.
+However, testosterone therapy can both help prevent the development of diabetes and reduce its severity by increasing insulin sensitivity.

 Conclusion